Saudi Arabia appoints advisers on green debt issuance | Headlines

 Saudi Arabia appoints advisers on green debt issuance

 Saudi Arabia has appointed financial advisers for a planned green debt issuance but has yet to decide on the format, Finance Minister Mohammed al-Jadaan said on Sunday.
-He also said told Reuters in a virtual interview that Saudi Arabia's economy was recovering well from the COVID-19 pandemic and he expected the non-oil economy to grow between 4.7%-5% this year, with overall GDP growth seen at 2.8%.
+He told Reuters that Saudi Arabia's economy was recovering well from the COVID-19 pandemic and expected the non-oil economy to grow between 4.7%-5% this year, with overall GDP growth seen at 2.8%.

 - Country: